 When large numbers of input / output points are located a considerable distance away from the programmable controller, it is uneconomic to run connecting cables to every point.
 A solution of this problem is to site a remote I/ O unit near to the desired I/ O points.
-This acts as a concentrator to monitor all inputs and transmit their status over a single serial communications link to the programmable controller.
-Once output signals have been produced by the PLC they are feedback along the communications cable to the remote I/ O unit, which converts the serial data into the individual output signals to drive the process.
+This acts as a concentrator to monitor all inputs and transmit their status over a single serial produced by the PLC they are feedback along the communications cable to the remote I/O unit, which converts the serial data into the individual output signals to drive the process.